More expats dedicated videos on Expat in France YouTube channel

 How to cash a foreign cheque in France

-I recommend you to refuse any foreign cheques and ask the person to make a transfer.
+I recommend you refuse any foreign cheques and ask the person to make a transfer.

-You will have several options available depending where you are sending the money from.
+You will have several options available to avoid crediting a cheque depending on where you are sending the money from.

 If you are sending it from the Eurozone, a SEPA transfer will avoid you extra fees for payment in euros to or within another EU country.

 I’ve used it for transfers from France to the UK, for the UK to France, or from France to Brazil and I’ve always been happy.
 It is fast, easy, cheap and efficient.
-If you want to test it, you’ll get a free transfer up to 500 EUR or equivalent with this link!
+If you want to test it, you’ll get a free transfer of up to 500 EUR or equivalent by clicking on the below image.

 Paying by cheque in France can sometimes be needed but also practical when the only other alternative is a cash payment.